newrelic/nr1-workshop/lab7/INSTRUCTIONS.md

 ## Step 2: Charting a timeseries of `PageView` events

 1. Before we get going, take a moment to look at the `props` being printed out in the browser's `Console`.
-There's new content in the the `nerdletUrlState`, specifically an `entityId`.
+There's new content in the the `nerdletUrlState`, specifically an `entityGuid`.
 This is going to prove important in our `render` method.

 ![entities](../screenshots/lab7_screen01.png)

-_Note: the `entityId` is actually a Base64 encoded concatenation of the accountId, entity domain, entity type, and domain/type unique ID of that entity.
+_Note: the `entityGuid` is actually a Base64 encoded concatenation of the accountId, entity domain, entity type, and domain/type unique ID of that entity.
 We'll dissect that more below._

 2. Add the following imports near the top of your `lab7/nerdlets/my-nerdlet/index.js`